Application Deadline: Monday, February 15, 2021

 Who Should Apply

-- University students who have a strong interest in pursuing a career in journalism and want to be exposed to the world of business journalism.
-A background in business or business journalism is not required.
+- University students who have a strong interest in pursuing a career in journalism and who are not currently studying business journalism.

-- Underrepresented minority students are strongly encouraged to apply but all are welcome.
+- Underrepresented minority students are strongly encouraged to apply.

 How to Apply